bsugg/PumpkinProject/README.md

 functions.
 Check columns to gather and ensure in Excel the columns with metrics are 6 to 53.
 Adjust both the year and pumpkin ID variables to reflect year 2020.
+Remove or correct data errors/outliers.

 ``` r
 # Read sheet with WEIGHTS, transform from wide to tall, remove NA